 Plenty of power

 If the designers could have had their way without regard to aerodynamics, the Huayra we are seeing today would no doubt look different, but they didn't, and as a result Pagani has revealed a supercar that can blast from a dead stop to 62 miles per hour in just 3.2 seconds.

 That acceleration is made possible by an AMG-sourced 6.0-liter, twin-turbocharged V12 engine, which in this application cranks out an astonishing 700 horsepower, with 738 lb-ft of torque to go along with it.

 Power is transferred from the engine to the wheels via a seven-speed sequential gearbox that weighs 211 pounds.
 Much of the suspension comes from the Zonda R, and as such, enjoys the benefits of having plenty of testing hours behind it.

 Pagani made sure to strip as much weight as possible without compromising chassis strength, utilizing a carbon-titanium chassis and forged aluminum alloy suspension parts.
 The end result is an impressive total dry weight of under 3,000 lbs, distributed 56 percent to the rear, and 44 percent to the front.

 Pagani also employed the use of unique Pirelli Pzero Rosso tires in order to withstand the immense acceleration and top speed well over 200 mph.

 Some say its what is inside that counts

-The Pagani C9 Huayra is a special breed of exotic supercar - some may even call it a hypercar - meant to compete with only the fastest exotics in the world.
-Cars in the same realm would include the Koenigsegg Agera and Koenigsegg Agera R, as well as the Lamborghini Aventador.
+The Pagani Huayra is a special breed of exotic supercar - some may even call it a hypercar - meant to compete with only the fastest exotics in the world.
+Cars in the same realm would include the the Bugatti Chiron and the Koenigsegg Regera.